Aphasia Communication Effectiveness (ACE)

 The ASU Speech and Hearing Clinic offers a summer program for adult clients with chronic aphasia called Aphasia Communication Effectiveness.

 ACE is an adult communication program for individuals with chronic aphasia.
 Any adult with acquired language or cognitive abilities may register.
-The programs centers on opportunities and strategies for communication and uses thematic-based discussion on topics that are of interest to adults.
+The program centers on opportunities and strategies for communication and uses thematic-based discussion on topics that are of interest to adults.
 There will be large group and smaller group activities based on an individual’s level of communication.

 New clients will have a consultation and screening appointment prior to the first week of the program and may need to have a full evaluation if they continue to receive services in the fall or spring.
 Some returning clients will be asked to speak with a student clinician prior to the group so the student clinician can meet you and plan your session.